Life Cycle Events

 Hebrew Names

 A person's Hebrew name is an important connection to our ancestors and our community.
 We call people up to the Torah by their Hebrew names.
 The Hebrew name is used for marriage documents and for blessings for healing.
 The first time a Jew is called by his or her Hebrew name is during a naming blessing.
 Parents often choose a Hebrew name in order to honor a deceased relative (in Ashkenazi custom) or a living relative (in Sephardic custom).
 Some names are chosen for their meaning.
 It is customary during both the brit milah and the brit bat/simcha bat (covenant ceremonies for daughters) for parents to explain their reasons for choosing their child's name.
-Our rabbis can help you choose a Hebrew name and provide you with name dictionaries to assist you.
+Our rabbi can help you choose a Hebrew name and provide you with name dictionaries to assist you.

 We're Here to Help